What is Computer vision Syndrome?

 Frequently Asked Questions(FAQs)

 While there’s ongoing research, prolonged exposure to blue light emitted by screens may contribute to eye strain.
 Blue light filters or computer glasses with blue light protection can be considered.
-If you suspect you have Computer Vision Syndrome or are experiencing symptoms, contact us now.
+If you suspect you have Computer Vision Syndrome or are experiencing symptoms, we suggest you contact us for more details.